-The Official Plan also requires that development applications on higher frequency transit routes consider the Transit-Oriented Development (TOD) policies contained in Section 13.C.3.12 of the Official Plan.
-Generally, the TOD policies facilitate a compact urban form that supports walking, cycling and the use of transit, by providing a mix of land uses in proximity to transit, to support higher frequency transit service and optimize transit rider convenience.
+The Official Plan also requires that development applications in MTSAs consider the Transit-Oriented Development (TOD) policies contained in Section 13.C.3.12 of the Official Plan.
+Generally, the TOD policies facilitate a compact urban form that supports walking, cycling and the use of transit, by providing a mix of land uses in close proximity to transit, to support higher frequency transit service and optimize transit rider convenience.
 These policies also support developments which foster walkability by creating safe and comfortable pedestrian environments and a high-quality public realm.